bouya25/Promo_88/wp-content/plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 4.31 =
+* New feature: a diagnostics report about hidden reviews linked to products deleted in WooCommerce
+* Bug fixes and minor improvements
 = 4.30 =
 * New feature: automatic download of videos attached by customers via aggregated review forms into the local WordPress Media Library
 * Bug fixes and minor improvements